Zolko-123/FreeCAD_Assembly4/Resources/TUTORIAL2.md

 **Result:** We have assigned the value of the variable _Angle_disk_ to the angle between this line and the X-axis.

 * In the same way, set the length of the line to _R_disk_
+  * the edge of the line represents the position of the nipple on the _disk_ that slides in the slot of the _arm_
 * Add another line between the edge of this line and the X-axis
+  * this line represents the orientation of the _arm_
 * Set the distance between the edge of this second line and the Y-axis to _Dist_pivot_

 ![](media/tuto2_sketchFinished.png)